status-im/nimbus-eth1/nimbus/sync/beacon/README.md

 the ledger database.

-The headers corresponding to the half open interval `(B,C]` can be completed by fetching block bodies and then imported/executed.
+The headers corresponding to the half open interval `(B,C]` can be completed by fetching block bodies and then import/execute them together with the cached headers.

 Running the sync process for *MainNet*
 --------------------------------------